zznabil/FYP2-UNIFIED-MONITORING/README.md

-# Cisco Switch Monitoring with Telegraf, Prometheus, and Grafana

-This setup monitors a Cisco 2950 switch using Telegraf's SNMP capabilities and exposes the metrics to Prometheus.

 ## Requirements
 - Telegraf 1.32.3 or later
 - Prometheus 2.55.1 or later
 - Grafana (latest version)
-- Cisco 2950 switch with SNMP enabled

-## Network Configuration
-- Switch IP: 192.168.0.45
-- SNMP Version: v2c
-- Community String: CiscoSNMP

 ## Directory Structure
 ```